When God Feels Far and His Love Nonexistent

 When I found out I was pregnant, they were sure I was having a miscarriage.

-…But we prayed.
-We desperately begged the Lord for a miracle, and clung to His promises believing, God’s way is perfect, and we can trust everything He does.
+But we prayed.
+We desperately begged the Lord for a miracle and clung to His promises believing, that God’s way is perfect, and we can trust everything He does.
 (Psalm 18:30, Psalm 33:4)

-I had written those two verses in the palm of my hand the day I went in for my second ultrasound.
-I must have been repeating them so loudly in my head, because the Ultrasound Technician nearly jolted me off the table when she took hold of my arm to point out the tiny little heartbeat, flickering away on the screen.
+I had written those two verses in the palm of my hand the day I went in for my ultrasound.
+I must have been repeating them so loudly in my head because the Ultrasound Technician nearly jolted me off the table when she took hold of my arm to point out the tiny little heartbeat, flickering away on the screen.

-There was my baby, healthy as can be!
-(And that flickering heartbeat, is now my 5-year-old self-professed superhero, whirling around me as I type.)
+There was my baby, healthy as can be.
+(And that flickering heartbeat, is now my 5-year-old self-professed superhero whirling around me as I type.)

 It was a miracle.

-This time though… this time, was different…
+But this time though… this time, was different.

-“Krista.” the nurse on the other line said pointedly upon me answering the phone.
-“Krista… You are pregnant…
+“Krista,” the nurse on the other line said pointedly upon me answering the phone, “You are pregnant.

 Continue reading Proclaiming God’s promises, anyway.